Christoph33one/viks-bakery/README.md

 # Testing

-I have used  manual and automated testing to ensure the website's functionality meets the desired and developemnt standards throughou the website.
+I have used  manual and automated testing to ensure the website's functionality meets the desired and development standards throughout the website.

-### Code Validation
+### Code validation
 All of my code has been validated using an online validator specific to the language, all code now passes with zero errors.

 - CSS validation